w3c/sync-media-pub/src/pages/sync-media.md

 #### Structural Semantics

 There are benefits to applying structural semantics to time containers in SyncMedia.
-User agents that understand semantic role values may customize the user experience, for example by enabling the skipping of types of secondary content that interferes with the flow of narration (such as page number announcements, often included to provide a point of reference between print and digital editions); or escaping complex structures, such as tables or charts.
+User agents that understand semantic role values MAY customize the user experience, for example by enabling the skipping of types of secondary content that interferes with the flow of narration (such as page number announcements, often included to provide a point of reference between print and digital editions); or escaping complex structures, such as tables or charts.

 #### Properties